-May 14, 1961: This review of Judy’s May 8th concert in Dallas was reviewed by Sue Brandt McBee for the Austin American paper (Austin, Texas).
-It’s a week later but better late than never!
+May 14, 1961: This review by Sue Brandt McBee of Judy’s May 8th concert in Dallas was published in the Austin American paper (Austin, Texas).
+It’s a week late but better late than never!
 And once again, Judy’s weight is mentioned.
 There is also an early mention of the newly christened infamous “Judy Garland Cult” and another aspect of her fan group, “the believers.”
 By the end of the decade “the cult” became a negative slur aimed at the more hysterical, usually gay male, fans who attended her concerts.
 After her death, the cult continued and can now be found, still being hysterical, in various discussion groups on social media.

 Monday night in Dallas, the mammoth STATE FAIR MUSIC HALL was packed.
 Every seat in the balcony was gone.
 The boxes were filled.
 Finally the deep-sunk orchestra pit was jammed with people.

 For the second time in less than three months, JUDY GARLAND was in town.